sirech/talk-concourse-jsonnet-parametrized-pipelines/presentation.md

 ???

-If the point is not clear by not, this a whole lot of complexity
+If the point is not clear by now, this a whole lot of complexity

 ---